5 Money Mistakes I See People Make in Their 20s

 I've watched smart, capable people make the same handful of money moves that quietly set them back years — and most of them had no idea it was happening.
 Here are the five I see the most.

-Not Investing Early Enough
+Why Is Not Investing Early Enough the Most Expensive Mistake?

 This is the one that hurts the most, because you can never get the time back.
 Every year you wait to invest is compounding you'll never recover.
 Not reduced — gone.

 People tell themselves they'll start investing when they make more money, when they understand the market better, when things "settle down."
 But the math doesn't care about your comfort level.
 A 25-year-old investing $150/month will likely outpace a 35-year-old investing $300/month — simply because of time.
+Run it yourself in the Compound Interest Calculator — the gap is staggering.

 You don't need to be an expert.
 You need to start.
 Even $50 a month into an index fund changes your trajectory — and yes, you can start investing with $100 or less.
 I wrote an entire guide on how to start investing in your 20s that walks you through it from zero.